The boards of publicly quoted companies face a step change in their approach to risk management.

-In going down this route, the FRC has applied the lessons from the post mortem on the banking crisis and research such as ‘Roads to Ruin’, the 2011 Cass Business School report for Airmic, which found that the root causes of most crises lie in human behaviour and in the way that organisations are led, structured and managed.
+In going down this route, the FRC has applied the lessons from the post mortem on the banking crisis and ‘Roads to Ruin’, the 2011 Cass Business School report for Airmic, that the root causes of most crises lie in human behaviour and in the way that organisations are led, structured and managed.

-The latest FRC Guidance on Risk Management should overturn any reluctance by stating that board responsibilities for risk include:
+The latest FRC Guidance on Risk Management trumps any reluctance by stating that board responsibilities for risk include: